memgraph/docs/docs/reference-guide/graph-algorithms.md

 ## All Shortest Paths

 Weighted shortest path returns only one result of the shortest path from one node to the other.
-Commonly, there are multiple shortest paths throught different routes. openCypher does not specify the syntax for obtaining them, and therefore Memgraph offers the custom implementation implementation, again based on the edge expansion syntax.
+Commonly, there are multiple shortest paths through different routes. openCypher does not specify the syntax for obtaining them, and therefore Memgraph offers the custom implementation, again based on the edge expansion syntax.

-Finding **all** weighted shortest paths between nodes is done using the path expansion, similar to weighted shortest path seen previously.:
+Finding **all** weighted shortest paths between nodes is done using the path expansion, similar to the weighted shortest path seen previously.:

 ```cypher
 MATCH (a {id: 723})-[